sivareddyit/qubership-envgene/docs/colly/project-repository.md

   # The key is EnvGene environment template artifact name (application from the application:version notation)
   # The value is a list of template names inside the artifact
   <artifact-template-name>: list of strings
-# Optional
-# Extends the list of possible values for the `role` attribute of the Environment in this project
-environmentRoleExtensions: list of strings # To discuss.
-Maybe this is an attribute of the whole repo? or a deployment parameter?
-# Optional
-# Extends the list of possible values for the `status` attribute of the Environment in this project
-environmentStatusExtensions: list of strings # To discuss.
-Maybe this is an attribute of the whole repo? or a deployment parameter?
 ```

 ### `credentials.yaml`